Rublix Price Tops $0.0014 on Major Exchanges (RBLX)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 Rublix’s total supply is 100,000,000 tokens and its circulating supply is 20,745,871 tokens.
+Rublix’s official Twitter account is @rublixdev and its Facebook page is accessible here.
 Rublix’s official website is rublix.io.
-The official message board for Rublix is blog.rublix.io.
-Rublix’s official Twitter account is @rublixdev and its Facebook page is accessible here.
 The Reddit community for Rublix is https://reddit.com/r/rublix and the currency’s Github account can be viewed here.
+Rublix’s official message board is blog.rublix.io.

 It is usually not currently possible to buy alternative cryptocurrencies such as Rublix directly using US dollars.
-Investors seeking to trade Rublix should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors seeking to acquire Rublix should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rublix using one of the aforementioned exchanges.

 Receive News & Updates for Rublix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rublix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.